-Every fragrance has its own story.
-One that you can’t see by looking at the bottle alone.
-Some are infused with botanicals that are grown halfway across the world.
+Every fragrance has its own story – one that you can’t see by looking at the bottle alone.
+Some are infused with natural botanicals that are grown halfway across the world.
 Others feature savvy lab-grown ingredients – like citral and synthetic musks – that mimic our favourite notes, allowing us to enjoy vegan versions of our favourite perfumes.

-Whether you embrace a vegan lifestyle or want to make more informed, conscious shopping choices, being able to spot a cruelty-free and eco-friendly scent has never been more important.
-Let’s dive into the world of vegan perfumes to help you choose your next go-to with complete peace of mind.
+Whether you embrace a vegan lifestyle or want to make more informed, conscious shopping choices, being able to spot a cruelty-free and eco-friendly vegan fragrance has never been more important.
+Let’s dive into the world of vegan perfumes to help you choose your next go-to scent with complete peace of mind.

-If you’re thinking, ‘but aren’t all perfumes vegan?’ you’re not alone.
-But, similar to the skincare world, scents can feature animal-derived extracts like, honey, milk and beeswax, making vegan fragrances a little hard to find.
+If you’re thinking, ‘aren’t all perfumes vegan?’ you’re not alone.
+But, similar to the skincare world, many of our favourite scents feature animal-derived extracts, like honey, milk and beeswax, making vegan fragrances a little hard to find.
 Basically, when a fragrance is marked as ‘vegan’, it means that the formula doesn’t contain any animal products.

 While they’re used very rarely nowadays, there’s a handful of animal-derived ingredients that you’ll want to avoid.
 Here’s a quick history lesson: